MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/home.md

 # Start your journey in Customer Insights on the Home page

-You can [access your Customer Insights](https://home.ci.ai.dynamics.com/) instance after it's created and ready to go.
+You can [access your Customer Insights instance](https://home.ci.ai.dynamics.com/) on the following URL: [https://home.ci.ai.dynamics.com/](https://home.ci.ai.dynamics.com/).
 The first page you'll see in Dynamics 365 Customer Insights is **Home**.
 This page shows an overview of your customer base as well as metrics to track the health of your business.

 > [!div class="mx-imgBorder"]